chinapedia/wikipedia.abstract.en/Page/Bronze.md

 Musical instruments

-Bianzhong.jpg, Spring and Autumn period (476–221 BC)]] Picsingingbowls.jpgs from the 16th to 18th centuries.
+, Spring and Autumn period (476–221 BC)]] s from the 16th to 18th centuries.
 Annealed bronze continues to be made in the Himalayas]] Bronze is the preferred metal for bells in the form of a high tin bronze alloy known colloquially as bell metal, which is about 23% tin.

 Nearly all professional cymbals are made from bronze, which gives a desirable balance of durability and timbre.
 Several types of bronze are used, commonly B20 bronze, which is roughly 20% tin, 80% copper, with traces of silver, or the tougher B8 bronze which is made from 8% tin and 92% copper.
 As the tin content in a bell or cymbal rises, the timbre drops.[29]